 John is a frequent public speaker.
 In 1996, he gave a speech entitled "Citizen Participation in the Legal System," for which he was awarded first place in the American Bar Association's nationwide Edward R. Finch Law Day speech contest.
 Since then he has given numerous speeches to bar associations and civic groups throughout the country.
 In December 2012, he delivered the commencement speech, entitled "What it Means to be a Lawyer," to the graduates of the Charleston School of Law.
 In April 2016, he delivered the commencement speech to Lander University.
-His most frequent speech is entitled "The Courage of a Lawyer," which he has delivered to lawyers' groups in South Carolina, North Carolina, Georgia, Florida, Arizona, and California.
+He has given a speech entitled "The Courage of a Lawyer" to lawyers' groups in South Carolina, North Carolina, Georgia, Florida, Arizona, and California.
 John wrote an article based on the speech that appeared under the same name in the Winter 2013 edition of the ABA's "Litigation" journal.

 John has also been active in teaching law.
 He served on the faculty at the National Judicial College in Reno, Nevada, from 2005 to 2009.
 He was an Adjunct Professor of Law and later a Distinguished Visiting Professor at the Charleston School of Law from 2008 to 2012.
 John is now an Adjunct Professor at the University of South Carolina School of Law.
 He has also given or moderated over one hundred and twenty-five continuing legal education seminars in South Carolina and numerous other states.